-Iceland is home to around 130 volcanos.
+Iceland is home to around 130 volcanoes.
 Thirty of which are active.
 The last volcanic eruption Eyjafjallajökull was in April 2010 – Even though classified as “small”, it caused disruption to air travel across Europe for six days.

 The most active Iceland’s volcano is Hekla, and it is also a trendy female name in Iceland.

 Tectonic Plates in Iceland

 Iceland is located across two tectonic plates – The Eurasian and the North American.
-There is even a bridge between Europe and America (close to Kevfalik airport).
 And at Þingvellir National Park on the Golden Circle, you can see the cliff edges of both plates facing each other across the site of the first parliament in the world.
 These cliffs are moving apart at a few cms per year, and new rifts open up every few decades.

 The most popular tour in Iceland is the Golden Circle tour.
 The most popular attraction is The Blue Lagoon.

 Christmas in Iceland

 Instead of Santa, the thirteen Yule Lads who bring presents to children.
 To get a present you need to leave your shoe on the window.